 The contract requires submission of an annual audit report performed by a Certified Public Accountant.
-The contract also requires the agency to submit to Metro a year-end report of the program outcomes within 30 days of the end of the grant contract and a final expenditures report by January 15, 2021.
+The contract also requires the agency to submit to Metro Social Services final expenditures report by January 15, 2021, and final program outcomes report within 30 days of the end of the grant contract.